A novella with the intense atmosphere of 1980s Communist Czechoslovakia in a district of Prague.

 About the author:

 Simona Bohatá (1965) is a novelist and writer of song lyrics.
 She studied at a secondary school specializing in economics and then graduated from the Ježek Conservatory in lyrics and screenwriting.
-She grew up in the Prague district of Žižkov in the 1980s, which is the setting for her novel Všichni sou trapný (They’re All So Lame, 2019).
+She grew up in the Prague district of Žižkov in the 1980s, which is the setting for her novel Všichni sou trapný (Everybody sucks, 2019).
 She described her childhood and adolescence in her debut work Máňa a my druzí (Máňa and the Rest of Us, 2017).
 She lives in a small village near Jindřichův Hradec.